NYPD/right-hand-drive/content/post/celica-audio-and-nav-upgrade.md

 ## Head Unit Connections

-Luckily the JDM version of the Celica did not pose any additional difficulty when connecting the head unit wire connector to the receiver wiring harness.
-However, I did spend a lot of time cross referencing multiple sites including the Crutchfield "WireGuide™" to make sure everything lined up correctly.
-The following is an aggregation off all the information I have rounded up.
+Luckily the JDM version of the Celica did not cause any additional difficulty when connecting the head unit wire connector to the receiver wiring harness.
+It did however make me spend a lot of time cross referencing multiple sites including the Crutchfield "WireGuide™" to make sure everything lined up correctly.
+The following is an aggregation of all the information I have rounded up.

 So first of all the head unit I went with is the [Sony XAV-AX7000](https://electronics.sony.com/audio/car-marine-audio/receiver-players/p/xavax7000).
 The big reason I went with this unit is that this specific model comes with a built-in amplifier which means I don't have to mess around with trying to find a spot to mount an external amplifier and take up the little amount of cargo room the Celica has.
 The built in amp has a 45 watt RMS and up to 100 watts peak which lines up well with the Polk Audio speakers I purchased and should be plenty of power to drive them (The polk audio speakers have a very high db sensitivity; 91/92 db).